owtf/owtf/README.md

 ##### Interactive report updated on the fly:

-- As soon as each plugin finishes or sometimes before (i.e. after each vulnerability scanner finishes), the report is updated **asynchronously** through the *OWTF APIs*.

 - **Automated** plugin rankings from the tool output, fully configurable by the user.